ennis/artifice/NOTES.md

 ## All vulkan mistakes:
 - using a descriptor in a shader stage not specified in the layout => ERROR_DEVICE_LOST
 - not providing clearValues on beginRenderPass => crash in validation layers
+- forgetting to set the colorWriteMask in VkPipelineColorBlendAttachmentState

 ## Synchronization of uniform buffers
 - right now one buffer per uniform block, might not be very efficient